By Phil Williams, JD, BSME – Partner, Tri-Merit, LLC

 Maybe.
 As mentioned earlier, the expectation has always been that these changes would be revisited and modified prior to going into effect.
 There have been bipartisan measures introduced in both the Senate and House that would eliminate the changes to Section 174 expensing, but neither has made it to either floor for a vote.
 The topic is expected to garner more interest as we approach 2022, but it is possible that taxpayers will spend at least a portion of 2022 with an element of uncertainty as to how these expenses will be treated.
 Industry associations, including the power-house National Association of Manufacturers, have been spreading the word in Washington, so the hope is that we see changes soon to allow American businesses to better plan the timing of their development investments.

 Tri-Merit will continue to rely upon its partners in industry and government for further information and will provide updates as more information is known.
 In the meanwhile, please don’t hesitate to reach out with any questions.

 BE MORE CONFIDENT IN WHO YOU TRUST TO ADVISE YOUR CLIENTS.

 We understand what it’s like for CPAs to question whether they have selected the right specialty tax partner.
-The right partner will have proven expertise and serve to enhance the relationship between client and CPA.
-This is why Tri-Merit serves as an extension of the CPA’s advisory team to reinforce the CPA’s role as a trusted advisor, while helping taxpayers increase cash flow through specialty tax incentives.
+The right partner will have proven expertise and services to enhance the relationship between client and CPA.
+This is why Tri-Merit serves as an extension of the CPA’s advisory team to reinforce the CPA’s role as a trusted advisor while helping taxpayers increase cash flow through specialty tax incentives.
 Schedule a discovery call at 800.624.1076 to give your clients the best possible experience with a partner you can trust.